00294961/Emergency-mode-Ubuntu-CentOS/README.md

 # Emergency-mode-Ubuntu-CentOS
-For this Lab I found out how to do an emergency boot up for my CentOS server and my Ubuntu server Emerngency mode beleive it or not can become really usful
+For this Lab I found out how to do an emergency boot up for my CentOS server and my Ubuntu server Emerngency mode believe it or not can become really usful